ThePrimeagen/fem-algos/lessons/09-recursion/A-recursion.md

 <br/>
 <br/>

-### The two steps of recursion
+### The biggest mistake of recursion
-* The Base Case: This is the thing that makes you leave the recursion (no more calling the same function again).
-* The Recursion: This step we will call ourselves again to help solve the question
+Don't put it into the 2 steps.
+1. Base Case, 2.
+Recurse

 <br/>
 <br/>